daz4126/Nanny-State/README.md

 This view contains a **component** called `Counter`.
 A component is a function that returns some view code that can be reused throughout the app.
 They are easy to insert into the main view using the `${ComponentName}` placeholder notation inside the template literal.

-Let's write the code for the `Counter` component (note it is convention to use PascalCase when naming components):
+Now we need to write the code for the `Counter` component (note it is convention to use PascalCase when naming components):

 ```javascript
 const Counter = number => html`<div id='counter'>${number}</div>